Why Anti Cheats Walk Your Call Stack

 Stack pivot detection

-The Thread Environment Block (TEB) contains stack boundaries for each thread: StackBase and StackLimit.
-If RSP falls outside these bounds, the stack has been pivoted to attacker-controlled memory, typically heap or global data used for Return-Oriented Programming (ROP) chains.
+The Thread Environment Block (TEB) stores each thread’s stack boundaries in two fields: StackBase and StackLimit.
+If RSP falls outside these bounds, the thread’s stack has been pivoted to memory the attacker controls, typically heap or global data hosting a Return-Oriented Programming (ROP) chain.

 PTEB teb = NtCurrentTeb();